-41 Training records
+40 Training records

 The School maintains a record of all training that employees have received.
 Risk assessments can be used to help identify training needs.
+Further information can be obtained from HR.

-42 Work at heights:
+41 Work at heights:

 Any work undertaken at height has suitable risk control measures in place.
 Working at height will include working with ladders and step ladders (see HS33) as well as using mobile tower scaffolds and erecting edge protection to the sides of buildings.